dcmorton99/Bug-Report/Readme.md

 ### Visualization
 - At least 2 supported routes
     - Home shows all bugs
-    - Details displays the details of a bug and its comments
+    - Details displays the details of a bug and its Notes
-- Comments can only be added to a bug from the details view
+- Notes can only be added to a bug from the details view
 - Styling Indication on main page that bug is closed (color, strike-through, etc.)
 - No option to 'add note' once bug is closed

 ### Functionality
 - Bugs can be created and marked complete
 - Notes can be added and removed from a bug
-- Bugs can be filtered by at least 1 status type ie. show open bugs
+- Bugs can be filtered/sorted by at least 1 status type ie. show open bugs / sort by date
 - Utilize the Route Params to retain bug details page on refresh